WinstonZheng/PersonalNotes/language/python/init.md

 // %r id "raw" format for debugging print "%r" % '\n'

+// print a block, you can use """ or ''' print """
+ hahha
+ hehhe
+"""

 ```
 - A list of all of the escape sequences Python supports.(**转义字符**)